nicokosi/pullpito/README.md

 ## Run

-In order to display pull request events for a public GitHub repository, run `cargo run $org/$repo`.
+In order to display pull request events for a *single public GitHub repository*, run `cargo run $org/$repo`.

 For instance, running `cargo run --quiet python/peps` will display:
 ```